Michael Worrincy: 2007 season

 He then played against the Hull Kingston Rovers as a starting prop on 30 June 2007 where he was instrumental in the 32–18 win, scoring the first try of the game from five metres out and his own first try of the season.
 The following Saturday he appeared against Catalans Dragons who dominated the early stages of the game with their awesome size and strength combining with gallic flair to dominate the match but ultimately Quins went on to record a 30–22 victory.
 However, although Worrincy made the 18 for the following game against Hull away he found himself yet again out of favour.
 Although Quins RL were 8–0 up after only 13 minutes, they consistently gave away penalties to go in 8–8 at the break following four conversions from Danny Tickle.
 In the second half Quins conceded further two further tries and scored no points whatsoever despite having four consecutive series of possession followed quickly by another three.

 It seems that Quins RL have not always noticed the correlation between the selection of Worrincy and the positivity of the result.

 Worrincy is the younger brother of former Academy star Rob Worrincy, who became a journeyman in the 2007 season with appearances for Leeds Metropolitan University, a trial with 2006 Grand Finalists Hull FC, and then returned to Sheffield Eagles, where his previous final appearance has seemed to be in the National League Grand Final where he scored a length of the field try.

-Worrincy's best attribute is his determination and pace.
-A commanding figure when locking the scrum or in the second row, Worrincy is a supreme athlete who is both forceful and nimble in the pack.
-With his good footballing skills, Worrincy is a hugely promising player.
+Worrincy plays in the pack, primarily as a lock or in the second row of the scrum.

 The was selected to play for the Harlequins Rugby Union side for the Middlesex Sevens at Twickenham Stadium.
 He guested for club's sister rugby union team in the tournament as Tony Clubb was called on to replace the unavailable Paul Sykes in the match against Wigan.